Eagle Plains Provides Update on Drilling Activity on Vulcan Critical Metals Project, Southeastern BC

 - 1.50m @1.72% Zn, 68.83 ppm Cd, 32.09 ppm Sn (554.58-556.08m), including

-Drill-hole VU23001 has recently been completed to a total depth of 765.6m.
-This hole encountered significant cm-scale stratabound (laminated) and fragmental (clast) zinc, lead and silver mineralization consistent with that seen in VU22004.
-Underlying the mineralized laminations was a marked increase in iron sulphides (pyrite and pyrrhotite) in both net textures and cm-scale laminations associated with increased amounts of copper and arsenic with intense tourmaline alteration - all indications of hydrothermal venting nearby.
-Borehole surveys indicate that mineralization intercepted in VU23001 is located approximately 130m SE and stratigraphically correlates with mineralized horizons observed in VU22004, confirming a widespread distribution.
-Detailed logging and sampling is underway, with complete analytical results expected in the coming months.
+Drill-hole VU23001 was drilled at -45? toward azimuth 130? and reached a total depth of 765.6m, intersecting significant cm-scale stratabound (laminated) and fragmental (clast) zinc, lead and silver mineralization consistent with that seen in VU22004 (see news release July 4, 2023).
+Mineralization intersected in VU23001 shows continuity of up to 130m SE from mineralized horizons observed in VU22004.
+This hole also defined a significant zone of tourmalinite alteration within the footwall.

+Drill-hole VU23002 was drilled at -45? toward azimuth of 075? to a total depth of 715.6 meters.
+The hole intersected significant fragmental clast mineralization (pyrrhotite±sphalerite(zinc)±galena(lead)) starting at the top of the thick fragmental unit, a trend not seen in previous holes.
+In the base of the fragmental are thin beds (up to 5cm) of undisturbed sediments with significant disseminated sphalerite (zinc) and galena (lead); these in-situ mineralized beds can be correlated to VU22004 and VU23001.
+Further underlying the fragmental unit is a zone of thin bedded sediments consistent with lower Aldridge rocks.
+Zinc and lead mineralization is pervasive throughout this zone and forms disseminations in distinct cm-scale beds up to 53cm wide (523.24-523.77m).
+Mineralization within this hole represents continuity of approximately 170m NW from VU22004 and 300 m from VU23001, confirming wide-spread distribution of mineralization within the fragmental and footwall thin bedded sediments.

+Detailed logging and sampling are underway, with complete analytical results expected in the coming months.
 Visual observations and preliminary portable X-ray fluorescence ("pXRF") analysis of mineralized material confirms the presence of widespread alteration associated with narrow bands of high-grade mineralization consistent with that of sedimentary-exhalative ("sedex") deposits, particularly as extensively documented at the nearby Sullivan deposit.

 Highlights from preliminary pXRF analysis*:

-Drill-hole VU23002 is now underway and is testing the area northeast of VU22004.
+Drill-hole VU23003 is now being drilled at -70? toward azimuth 075? and is planned as a down-dip test of VU23002, testing for down-dip mineralization approximately 250m from that seen in VU23002.
 It is planned to test depths of up to 700m.

 See core photos and pXRF results here